Companion-TheCube/Core/readme.md

 **TODO** Explain how to run the automated tests for this system:
 ## Deployment
 **TODO** Add additional notes about how to deploy this on a live system.

+## API Documentation
+The REST API is documented in [docs/openapi.yaml](docs/openapi.yaml).
+Use any OpenAPI compatible viewer to explore the endpoints.
 ## Dependencies
 * [SFML](https://www.sfml-dev.org/) - Simple and Fast Multimedia Library. **to be replaced with GLFW**
 * [OpenGL](https://www.opengl.org/) - The Industry's Foundation for High Performance Graphics.